when out winter dog walking

-As a scout, I was always told no such thing as bad weather just bad preparation.
+As a scout, I was always told “No such thing as bad weather, only unsuitable clothing”.
 This is very true.
-Invest a few pounds in decent walking wear, and you will be glad in winter
+Invest a few pounds in decent walking wear, and you will be glad in winter.

-Good preparation and making sure you have suitable equipment when going out in all weathers is vital.
-Being a scout leader has given me good experience to ensure I am warm and dry whilst out dog walking.
+Being a scout leader has given me good experience to ensure I am warm and dry whilst out dog walking and over the years have tried various clothing.

 Keeping your feet nice and toastie